StaffExecutive Director - - Kent M. Scarrett

 This organization shall be known as THE OHIO MUNICIPAL LEAGUE.

-The purpose of this organization shall be the improvement of municipal government and administration and the promotion of the general welfare of the cities and villages of this State by appropriate means, including but not limited to the following:
+Section 1.
+The purpose of this organization shall be the improvement of municipal government and the promotion of the general welfare of the cities and villages of this State by appropriate means, including, but not limited to, the following:

-The officers of The Ohio Municipal League shall be a president, a first vice-president, a second vice-president, chosen by the Board of Trustees from its membership; and a Director who shall be appointed by the Board of Trustees and who shall be the Secretary and Treasurer of The Ohio Municipal League.
+Section 1. - The officers of The Ohio Municipal League shall be a President, a First Vice President, a Second Vice President, chosen by the Board of Trustees from its membership; and an Executive Director who shall be appointed by the Board of Trustees and who shall be the Secretary and Treasurer of The Ohio Municipal League.

 Section 2. - DUTIES